 Before starting his consulting practice, he was with Cisco Systems.
 Prior to

-joining Cisco, he was Vice President of Product Development and
+joining Cisco, he had been Vice President of Product Development

-Operations and Chief Technology Officer at InfoGear Technology
+and Operations and Chief Technology Officer at InfoGear

-Corporation, which was acquired by Cisco June 2000.
+Technology Corporation, which was acquired by Cisco June

 Prior to joining InfoGear, he was a Senior Vice President and a Corporate Officer at Apple Computer, where he led its AppleSoft Division until November 1996.
 At Apple he was responsible for all system software.
 Prior to working at Apple he helped start Encore Computer Corporation, a pioneer in the design and development of shared memory multiprocessors, and before that worked at Visual Technology, Digital Equipment Corporation and SofTech Inc.